moka-guys/dnanexus_congenica_upload/README.md

 - **VCF file** - One single sample VCF file.
 - **Project ID** of Congenica project to upload samples
-- **resume** Boolean flag to denote if files should be uploaded to an existing interpretation request (True), or a new IR should be created (false)
 - **credentials** - Which credentials file to use (options are Viapath or STG) - either `congenica_env_Viapath` or `congenica_env_STG` are downloaded from 001_Authentication.

 Optional inputs